 Enterprise Risk Committee

 The Enterprise Risk Committee (ERC) is a cross-functional governance group chaired by the Chief Risk, Ethics & Compliance Officer and composed of members of the executive leadership team.
 The ERC assists the Board in its oversight responsibilities for risk management and oversees the process used to identify, assess, respond to and report on risk issues, including climate-related and environmental issues.

 Centene is committed to strong sustainability performance and transparent reporting that demonstrate the value delivered to our stakeholders – our members, our business partners, our investors, our employees, our communities, and our world – both now and for years to come.
 We are proud to be recognized by Institutional Shareholder Services (ISS) for attaining Prime Status for fulfilling ambitious absolute performance requirements.

 As an active partner with the World Economic Forum and the United Nations, we recognize that participation in global initiatives is critical to our business goals and objectives.
-Centene’s subsidiaries in the U.K., Spain, and Slovakia continue to expand our international presence.
 In 2020, Centene became a founding signatory to the Ethical Principles in Health Care (EPiHC), a collaborative effort between the International Finance Corporation and the World Bank to develop a set of principles to promote ethical conduct and to support ethical standards for healthcare delivery.

 United Nations Sustainable Development Goals

-In 2016, the United Nations presented a set of Sustainability Development Goals (SDGs) that exemplify a shared global vision to transform the world by ending poverty, rescuing the planet, and building a perfect world.
-These goals closely align with Centene’s purpose and serve as a cornerstone of our ESHG strategic framework.
+In 2016, the United Nations presented a set of Sustainability Development Goals (SDGs) that exemplify a shared global vision to transform the world by ending poverty, rescuing the planet, and establishing peace and prosperity, now and into the future.
+We believe we can most meaningfully contribute to 10 of the SDGs, which closely align with Centene’s purpose and serve as a cornerstone of our Corporate Sustainability Framework.